ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 In the second, but similar example, the webservice accepts *Charonia variegata* for *Charonia sequenzae*.
 Saving the taxon without selecting the matching species will create a species in the classification that does not match the taxon name, which will make it difficult for users to find specimens.

-In this example, the taxon name entered was Charonia tritonis variegata.
-The website World Register of Marine Species accepts *Charonia variegata* and not *Charonia tritonis variegata*.
-When cloning a webservice taxon, always check that there are no ranks in red indicating a discrepancy.
-In this case, the matching species and subspecies must be selected, even if the taxon status is “invalid.”
-The taxon can then be linked to the accepted taxon *Charonia variegata*.

 ![image](https://user-images.githubusercontent.com/15368365/56135037-20dd3800-5f4d-11e9-98e6-caa23270c00f.png)

 ## Create Classification by Cloning Local Source

 Often it is convenient to clone an existing classification into a new taxon.
 From the main menu select Search/Taxonomy and search for the Taxon Name you want to clone.
-In this case, we want to add the taxon *Astele stenomphala* E. A. Smith, 1898, and we know that the classification for the genus Astele is accurate.
+In this case, we want to add the taxon *Astele stenomphala* E. A. Smith, 1898, and we know that the higher classification for the genus Astele is accurate.
 We will click on [Clone Classification as new name].

 ![image](https://user-images.githubusercontent.com/15368365/56135183-67329700-5f4d-11e9-9adf-b664966e3220.png)